Q: What is a tandem kayak?

 A: No.The wider, more recreational kayaks and SUPs are very difficult to tip over.
 Staying relaxed and not fighting the rocking of the boat (or board) is usually the best strategy.
 For large boat wakes, point your paddle-craft directly into the wake instead oftaking the wave broadside.
 Sit-on-top kayaks and paddleboards generally don’t fill with water, so it’s fairly easy to get back on board and continue paddling.

 Q: Will I get wet while kayaking or paddleboarding at Lake Tahoe?

-A: You are doing a watersport.
+A: Yes!
+You are doing a watersport.
 You will definitely get splashed and dripped on.
 You are unlikely to get soaked.
 Your feet and rear end will almost definitely get a little wet.
-We do have a limited number of drybags to loan out with our rentals for those who bring a towel or a change of clothes.